Currently not running due to Covid-19 restrictions but hopefully back soon

-The Award offers our year 10 and 11 students the opportunities to experience amazing adventure and masses of fun whilst they take part in a range of activities.
+The Award offers our year 9 and 10 students the opportunity to experience adventure and enjoyment whilst they take part in a range of activities.
 The Award is recognised by universities and employers alike whilst at the same time building confidence and resilience in the youngsters who take part.

-In addition to the expedition they meet criteria on three other sections as follows: Volunteering, Physical and Skills.
-It is up to your children to organise their participation in these sections independently, but if they cannot make headway outside of school they can become involved in relevant initiatives in school and extra-curricular clubs.
+In addition to the expedition they need to meet criteria in three “other” sections as follows: Volunteering, Physical and Skills.
+It is up to your children to organise their participation in these sections independently, but if they cannot make headway outside of school they can potentially become involved in relevant initiatives in school and extra-curricular clubs.

 For the bronze award, students can spread their commitments by committing to two out of the three extra sections for three months and one for six months, whilst the silver recruits commit to two out of the three sections for six months and one for twelve months.